buildinspace/peru/README.md

   - Replace the contents of a module with a local directory path, usually a clone you've made of the same repo.
 This lets you test changes to imported modules without needing to push your changes upstream or edit `peru.yaml`.
-- `build`
-  - We're not sure what this does yet.

 ## Module Types
 - `git` `hg` `svn`